Shhsvri/BIOF045-NGS_Analysis/lectures/Day3_RNAseq/lessons/01_RNAseq_alignment.md

 **Exercise**

-* count the number of lines in this fasta file
+* count the number of lines in `GRCh38_chr2.fa`
-* confirm that you only have one chromosome in this file
+* confirm that you only have one chromosome in it
 * What is the size of the chromosome2 fasta file?
 * What is the size of the complete hg38 human reference? **hint:** use the Day2 reference at `~/Day2/genome`
 ---